minishift/minishift/docs/using.md

 <a name="starting-openshift"></a>
 ### Starting OpenShift

-The [minishift start](./docs/minishift_start.md) command can be used to start your OpenShift instance.
+The [minishift start](./minishift_start.md) command is used to start your OpenShift instance.
 This command creates and configures a virtual machine that runs a single-node OpenShift instance.

 <a name="stopping-openshift"></a>
 ### Stopping OpenShift

-The [minishift stop](./docs/minishift_stop.md) command can be used to stop your OpenShift instance.
+The [minishift stop](./minishift_stop.md) command is used to stop your OpenShift instance.
-This command shuts down the Minishift virtual machine, but preserves all instance state and data.
+This command shuts down the Minishift virtual machine, but preserves the cluster state.
-Starting the instance again will restore it to it's previous state.
+Starting Minishift again will restore the cluster, allowing you to continue work from where you left-off.

 <a name="deleting-openshift"></a>
 ### Deleting OpenShift

-The [minishift delete](./docs/minishift_delete.md) command can be used to delete the OpenShift instance.
+The [minishift delete](./minishift_delete.md) command is used to delete the OpenShift instance.
 This command shuts down and deletes the Minishift virtual machine.
 No data or state is preserved.

 <a name="environment-variables"></a>